top of page

 WHAT'S HAPPENING

-Our first new dance for the 2025/2026 season is nearly ready, originally inspired by a creative moment back in May at the Burley Green Man Festival and prompted by an idea from one our newer dancers we now have all the figures, just a bit of tweaking is needed, a little more practice and we should be debuting it soom.
+Our first new dance for the 2025/2026 season is now ready to dance out, it was originally inspired by a creative moment back in May at the Burley Green Man Festival and further prompted by an idea from one our newer dancers with an interesting dance figure, will be debuting it soom.
 We also have another special 'Winter' dance that's almost ready to get off of the ground, no need to worry about music for this one!

 Some of our current dances are available to watch on our YouTube chanel.